apify/actor-whitepaper/README.md

   not in advance.
 If the actor fails in the middle or is aborted, the users only need to be charged for results they actually received.
   Nothing will make users of your actors angrier than charging them for something they didn't receive.
-  Add margin to cover for this potential (low-probability) loss.

 **Integration with input schema**

 The actor [Input schema](./pages/INPUT_SCHEMA.md) file can contain a special field called `maxChargeCreditsPerUnitUsd`, which contains an information what is the maximum cost per unit of usage specified in the input schema.
+This field can be used by the Apify platform to automatically inform the user about maximum possible charge, and automatically set `maxChargeCreditsUsd` for the actor run.
+For example,

-  which can be used by the Apify platform to automatically inform the user about maximum possible charge, and automatically set `maxChargeCreditsUsd`.
-For example, for Instagram Scraper paid by number of profiles scraped, this setting would be added to `maxProfileCount` field which limits the maximum number of profiles to scrape.
+for Google Search Scraper paid by number of pages scraped, this setting would be added to `maxPageCount` field which limits the maximum number of pages to scrape.
-  Note that the actor doesn't know in advance how many profiles it will be able to fetch, hence the pricing needs to be set on the maximum, and the cost charged dynamically on the fly.
+Note that the actor doesn't know in advance how many pages it will be able to fetch, hence the pricing needs to be set on the maximum, and the cost charged dynamically on the fly.

 <!-- TODO: Shall we create another actor status `CREDITS_EXCEEDED` instead of `FAILED` ?
 That could provide for better UX.
-But might be an overkill... -->
+Probably not, it would be an overkill... -->

-#### Node.js [Not implemented yet]
+#### Node.js

 Charge the current user of the actor a specific amount: